 Lyft – $10 Off Your First Ride with code REBECCA076369: Lyft isn’t as widely-available as Uber, but it works roughly the same way.
 Once you download the app, you can get a discount on your first ride.

 Silvercar – $25 Visa Gift Card After First Rental with code RPOKORA: No doubt about it, Silvercar is different from other rentals.
 They provide a full-service experience and Audi vehicles to set themselves apart.
 Of course, you’ll pay for that privilege: about double a normal rental car cost.
-However, with the first time discount (or when you want to drive in style), I think it’s worth it.
+However, with the first time discount, I think it’s worth it.
 Hint: Silvercar is unfortunately only in major U.S. cities.

 There are still a handful of programs that offer you bonus miles just for joining…but most do not.